 Did you know that having a VPN (a virtual private network) does not mean you cannot be tracked by google because everyone has their own data print, like a fingerprint that can be used to identify you by your viewing habits and surfing preferences?

 Not forgetting that if you use windows google or Facebook you don’t have much if any online privacy as you gave it away when you signed up for the service.

 I don’t use FaceTime and some others at this moment but I do use what I think is suitable in my opinion, and that could change depending on what I deem to be acceptable.

-In my opinion using video calls and sound calls over communication tools like zoom google meet and skype, not forgetting signal and teams, is acceptable in my if you know and understand the risks.
+In my opinion, using video calls and sound calls over communication tools like zoom google meet, and skype, not forgetting signal and teams, is acceptable to me if you know and understand the risks.

 To use Skype or not to use Skype for online therapy has been a contentious subject amongst therapists for many years.

 Today many online therapists do use Skypes sound and video calls for providing therapy as all Skype-to-Skype voice, video, and file transfers including instant messages are encrypted, just like many other online communication options like google meet.
 Just like the many other communication options using software for online video calls has become more secure over the years.